-The proposed bill, if enacted, would amend current statutes regarding the affidavit of disclosure required for the sale of parcels of land in unincorporated areas.
-It would modify the existing requirements by adding new questions to the affidavit concerning the status of private wells and on-site wastewater treatment facilities, including inspection dates and maintenance responsibilities.
-Additionally, it would clarify that sellers or their licensed escrow agents are responsible for recording the affidavit at the same time as the deed, and it would exempt certain sellers, such as those involved in trustee's sales or estate sales, from providing the affidavit.
+The proposed bill would amend current statutes regarding the affidavit of disclosure required for the sale of parcels of land in unincorporated areas.
+It introduces new requirements for the affidavit, including questions about the registration status of private wells and the inspection dates of on-site wastewater treatment facilities.
+Additionally, it clarifies that sellers or their licensed escrow agents are responsible for recording the affidavit at the same time as the deed, and it specifies that escrow agents are not liable for inaccuracies in the affidavit.
+The bill also exempts certain sellers, such as those involved in trustee's sales or estate sales, from providing an affidavit.

 House Engrossed Version: 33-422